Budapest Airport Guide 2026: Terminals & Transport

 Security at BUD: What to Expect and How to Speed Through

 Budapest airport security follows standard EU procedures with no significant local quirks, but a few practical observations speed things up considerably.
-Remove your laptop and tablet from your bag into a separate tray — this is not optional and not doing it will result in your bag being pulled for manual screening.
+Remove your laptop and tablet from your bag into a separate tray, this is not optional and not doing it will result in your bag being pulled for manual screening.
 Remove your belt, jacket, and anything metal before reaching the tray area, not while standing at the conveyor.
 Shoes do not need to be removed at most European airports including BUD, but if the officer asks, remove them without argument.
-During peak summer periods the security queue at BUD can run 25–40 minutes — Fast Track is available for purchase and reduces this.
-During winter or early morning departures, 10 minutes is more typical.
+During peak summer periods the security queue at BUD backs up badly; Fast Track is available for purchase and skips it.
+During winter or on an early-morning departure it is usually a formality.

 Schengen Liquids and Electronics Rules at Hungarian Security